domitian/shippable_test/README.md

 We use both the results and subtract them to get the issues opened more than 24 hours but less than 7 days ago.
 For issues open before 7 days, we subtract issues opened in 7 days from total number of issues.

-We store all this data and print it in a tabular format.
-For printing the output in table format 'terminal-table' library/gem is used.
+We store all this data and print it in a tabular format in the html page.

 ## Optimized Solution given more time:-